JeffMacaluso/JeffMacaluso.github.io/_posts/2018-12-18-DeepLearningRulesOfThumb.md

 ## III) Deep Learning Research

 ### 13. Linear Factor Models
--   Linear factor models can be extended into autoencoders and deep probabilistic models that do the same tasks but are much more flexible and powerful <sub>(pg.
+-   Linear factor models can be extended into autoencoders and deep probabilistic models that do the same tasks but are much more flexible and powerful. <sub>(pg.
 491)</sub>

 ### 14. Autoencoders
--   Sparse autoencoders are good for learning features for other tasks such as classification <sub>(pg.
+-   Sparse autoencoders are good for learning features for other tasks such as classification. <sub>(pg.
 496)</sub>
 -   Autoencoders are useful for learning which latent variables explain the input.
-They can also learn useful features <sub>(pg.
+They can also learn useful features. <sub>(pg.
 498)</sub>
--   While many autoencoders have one encoder/decoder layer, they can take the same advantages of depth as feedforward networks <sub>(pg.
+-   While many autoencoders have one encoder/decoder layer, they can take the same advantages of depth as feedforward networks. <sub>(pg.
 499)</sub>
-    -   This especially applies when enforcing constraints such as sparsity <sub>(pg.
+    -   This especially applies when enforcing constraints such as sparsity. <sub>(pg.
 500)</sub>
-    -   Depth exponentially reduces computational cost and the amount of training data for representing some functions <sub>(pg.
+    -   Depth exponentially reduces computational cost and the amount of training data for representing some functions. <sub>(pg.
 500)</sub>
-    -   A common strategy for training a deep autoencoder is to greedily pre-train the deep architecture by training a stack of shallow autoencoders <sub>(pg.
+    -   A common strategy for training a deep autoencoder is to greedily pre-train the deep architecture by training a stack of shallow autoencoders. <sub>(pg.
 500)</sub>

 ### 15. Representation Learning
--   In machine learning, a good representation is one that makes a subsequent learning task easier <sub>(pg.
+-   In machine learning, a good representation is one that makes a subsequent learning task easier. <sub>(pg.
 517)</sub>
-    -   Ex. supervised feed forward networks: each layer learns better representations for the classifier from the last layer <sub>(pg.
+    -   Ex. supervised feed forward networks: each layer learns better representations for the classifier from the last layer. <sub>(pg.
 518)</sub>
--   Greedy layer-wise unsupervised training can help with classification test error, but not many other tasks <sub>(pg.
+-   Greedy layer-wise unsupervised training can help with classification test error, but not many other tasks. <sub>(pg.
 520)</sub>
-    -   Is not useful with image classification, but very important in NLP (ex. word embedding) because of a poor initial representation <sub>(pg.
+    -   It is not useful with image classification, but it is very important in NLP (e.g. word embedding) because of a poor initial representation. <sub>(pg.
 523)</sub>
-    -   From a regularizer perspective, it’s most effective when the number of labeled examples are very small or the number of unlabeled examples are very large <sub>(pg.
+    -   From a regularizer perspective, it’s most effective when the number of labeled examples are very small or the number of unlabeled examples are very large. <sub>(pg.
 523)</sub>
-    -   Likely to be most useful when the function to be learned is extremely complicated <sub>(pg.
+    -   It's likely to be most useful when the function to be learned is extremely complicated. <sub>(pg.
 523)</sub>
-    -   Use the validation error from the supervised phase to select the hyperparameters of the pretraining phase <sub>(pg.
+    -   Use the validation error from the supervised phase to select the hyperparameters of the pretraining phase. <sub>(pg.
 526)</sub>
-    -   Unsupervised pretraining has mostly been abandoned except for NLP <sub>(pg.
+    -   Unsupervised pretraining has mostly been abandoned except for use in NLP (e.g. word embedding). <sub>(pg.
 526)</sub>
--   Transfer learning, multitask learning, and domain adaptation can be achieved with representation learning when there are features useful for different tasks/settings corresponding to underlining factors appearing in multiple settings <sub>(pg.
+-   Transfer learning, multitask learning, and domain adaptation can be achieved with representation learning when there are features useful for different tasks/settings corresponding to underlining factors appearing in multiple settings. <sub>(pg.
 527)</sub>
--   Distributed representations can have a statistical advantage to non-distributed representations when an already complicated structure can be compactly represented using a smaller number of parameters <sub>(pg.
+-   Distributed representations can have a statistical advantage to non-distributed representations when an already complicated structure can be compactly represented using a smaller number of parameters. <sub>(pg.
 540)</sub>
-    -   Some traditional non-distributed algorithms generalize because of the smoothness assumption, but this suffers from the curse of dimensionality <sub>(pg.
+    -   Some traditional non-distributed algorithms generalize because of the smoothness assumption, but this suffers from the curse of dimensionality. <sub>(pg.
 540)</sub>

 ### 16. Structured Probabilistic Models for Deep Learning
--   Structured probabilistic models provide a framework for modeling only direct interactions between random intervals, which allow the models to have significantly fewer parameters thus being estimated reliably from less data and having a reduced computational cost for storing the model, performing inference, and drawing samples <sub>(pg.
+-   Structured probabilistic models provide a framework for modeling only direct interactions between random intervals, which allow the models to have significantly fewer parameters.
+Because of this, they can be estimated reliably from less data and having a reduced computational cost for storing the model, performing inference, and drawing samples. <sub>(pg.
 553)</sub>
--   Many generative models in deep learning have no latent variables or only use one layer of latent variables, but use deep computational graphs to define the conditional distributions within a model <sub>(pg.
+-   Many generative models in deep learning have either no latent variables or only use one layer of latent variables.
+These use deep computational graphs to define the conditional distributions within a model. <sub>(pg.
 575)</sub>
-    -   This is in contrast to most deep learning applications where there tend to be more latent variables than observed variables, of which are learned for nonlinear interactions <sub>(pg.
+    -   This is in contrast to most deep learning applications where there tend to be more latent variables than observed variables.
+These are learned for nonlinear interactions. <sub>(pg.
 575)</sub>
--   Latent variables in deep learning are unconstrained but difficult to interpret outside of rough characterization via visualization <sub>(pg.
+-   Latent variables in deep learning are unconstrained but are difficult to interpret outside of rough characterization via visualization. <sub>(pg.
 575)</sub>
--   Loopy belief propagation is almost never used in deep learning because most deep learning models are designed to make Gibbs sampling or variational inference algorithms efficient <sub>(pg.
+-   Loopy belief propagation is almost never used in deep learning because most deep learning models are designed to make Gibbs sampling or variational inference algorithms efficient. <sub>(pg.
 576)</sub>

 ### 17. Monte Carlo Methods
--   Monte Carlo Markov Chains (MCMC) can be computationally expensive to use because of the time required to “burn in” the equilibrium distribution and to keep every n sample in order to assure your samples aren’t correlated <sub>(pg.
+-   Monte Carlo Markov Chains (MCMC) can be computationally expensive to use because of the time required to “burn in” the equilibrium distribution and to keep every n sample in order to assure your samples aren’t correlated. <sub>(pg.
 589)</sub>
 -   When sampling from MCMC in deep learning, it is common to run a number of parallel markov chains that is equal to the number of samples in a minibatch, and then sample from these.
-100 is a common number <sub>(pg.
+100 is a common number to use. <sub>(pg.
 589)</sub>
 -   Markov chains will reach equilibrium, but we don’t know how long until it does or when it does.
-We can test if it has mixed with heuristics like manually inspecting samples or measuring correlation between successive samples <sub>(pg.
+We can test if it has mixed with heuristics like manually inspecting samples or measuring correlation between successive samples. <sub>(pg.
 589)</sub>
--   While the Metropolis-Hastings algorithm is often used with Markov chains in other disciplines, Gibbs sampling is the de-facto method for deep learning <sub>(pg.
+-   While the Metropolis-Hastings algorithm is often used with Markov chains in other disciplines, Gibbs sampling is the de-facto method for deep learning. <sub>(pg.
 590)</sub>

 ### 19. Approximate Inference
--   Maximum a posteriori (MAP) inference is commonly used with a feature extractor and learning mechanism, primarily for sparse coding models <sub>(pg.
+-   Maximum a posteriori (MAP) inference is commonly used with a feature extractor and learning mechanism, primarily for sparse coding models. <sub>(pg.
 628)</sub>

 ### 20. Deep Generative Models
 -   Variants of the Boltzmann machine surpassed the popularity of the original long ago <sub>(pg.
 645)</sub>